 Treatment of Canine Miscarriages

-Once your female dog begins to spontaneously abort or absorb her litter, there is nothing you can do to stop it, so you cannot really “treat” the miscarriage itself.
-The only thing you can do following a pregnancy loss, is get to the root of why your female dog lost her litter and try to prevent it from happening in future.
+When a female dog naturally loses or absorbs her litter, it is not possible to stop the process, so we can’t really ‘treat’ the miscarriage itself.
+However, after a pregnancy loss, it’s important to investigate why the dog lost her litter and take steps to prevent it from happening again in the future.

 Routine ultrasound scans and blood tests will help to keep check of litter viability whilst making sure that the mother’s hormone and endocrine levels are all in check.
 The earlier that blood tests identify abnormalities, the earlier medication or supplements can be given to the mother to prevent miscarriage.